 The payload now includes:

-This is not presented as a cross-database format.
+This is not a cross-database format.
 It is an AionDB-native tooling contract.
+Use it for local tooling, UI, evaluation, and future planner feedback loops.
+Do not advertise it as PostgreSQL or Neo4j interop JSON.

 See: